 “The Hobo Code” (Episode 1.08) finds Don wearing a duo-toned “downhill”-striped tie with wide cornflower blue stripes—each bisected by two thin French blue stripes—on a French blue ground.

 In “Long Weekend” (Episode 1.10), Don wears a solid-colored silk tie in a slightly darker shade of French blue.

 As one updates his clothing for the seasons, so should he update his supplemental accessories.
 Especially in “The Hobo Code” (Episode 1.08), we see Don’s summer hat, a gray straw short-brimmed trilby with a black-and-purple striped band that spends more screen time in this episode in his hands than on his head.

-Don would stick with Jaeger-LeCoultre for the second and third seasons with his gold Reverso watch before he switched to his Rolex Explorer in the fourth season and his Omega Seamaster DeVille for Mad Men‘s final three seasons.
+Don would again wear a Jaeger-LeCoultre in the second and third seasons when he strapped on a rose gold Reverso before he switched to his Rolex Explorer in the fourth season and his Omega Seamaster DeVille for Mad Men‘s final three seasons.